GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (3) Then comes the sacrifice Noah makes after coming out of the ark following the flood—a God’s curse on the sinful mankind.

  “Then Noah built an altar to the LORD and took some of every clean animal and some of every clean bird and offered burnt offerings on the altar.
-21 And when the LORD smelled the pleasing aroma, the LORD said in his heart, ‘I will never again curse the ground because of man . . .’”
-(Gn.
+21 And when the LORD smelled the pleasing aroma, the LORD said in his heart, ‘I will never again curse the ground because of man…’” (Gn.
 8:20-21a).

 (a) Ostensibly, the cleanliness of the animals sacrificed suggests, as a type, the sinlessness of the Messiah.